DrillableBit/VAST.AI-machine-manager/manage_instances/readMe.txt

 *** Remember to set up ssh keys and vastai api key ***

+Create a my_machines.txt file in the root directory.
 Add your machine IDs to my_machines.txt
+It should look something like:

+39919
+20199
+...
+...

 Run:
 chmod +x run.sh